 Martindale’s various fronts and aggressiveness create lots of 1-on-1 opportunities for Baltimore’s pass rushers.
-The more of those you can create as a defense, the more perfect every offensive lineman has to be for a play to work (all it takes is one man getting beat and the play is wrecked).
+The more of those you can create as a defense, the more perfect every offensive lineman has to be for a play to work (all it takes is one man getting beat to wreck a play).
 This is why the addition of Oweh is intriguing.
 Martindale will find ways to use his speed off the edge and certainly inside.

 The personnel might be a little different in Baltimore’s pass rush this season, but the outcomes should be the same.